marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 **Office hours:**

-* Dr. Casillas: Book online [here](https://calendar.app.google/fkdDh37gZbpBQsNx6) in Rosenwald 318A or Zoom (please indicate in your online booking).
+* Dr. Casillas: Book online [here](https://calendar.app.google/fkdDh37gZbpBQsNx6) in Rosenwald 318A or Zoom (please indicate in your online booking)
 * Jenny Haizhao Bo: Wednesdays 1–2pm in Rosenwald 318E or Zoom (email, or by appointment at [Calendly](https://calendly.com/jennybo/oh)
 * Ben Morris: Mondays 2–3pm in Kelly 206 or Zoom (email), or by appointment (email)